mvolkmann/blog/src/zig.md

 - number of elements comes first, then the type, then the initial values in curly braces
 - ex. const name = [3]i32{10, 20, 30};
 - ex. var name = [_]i32{10, 20, 30}; // length is inferred from initial values

-Slices

-- “A slice is a pointer and a length.
-The difference between an array and a slice is that the array's length is part of the type and known at compile-time, whereas the slice's length is known at runtime.”
-- like arrays, slices have a `len` field
-- to get a slice from an array, var mySlice = myArray[startIndex..endIndex]; // inclusive?
-- access and modify slice elements just like with array elements
-- do both perform bounds checking and generate a well-known error when outside?

 Vectors